 The “Department of Petroleum Engineering” was established in the academic year 1973 to become the first department in this discipline in the Kingdom and the entire Gulf region.

-Its establishment was a national response to the increasing demand for petroleum engineers in a country that has huge hydrocarbon reserve and one of the largest oil exporters in the world.
+Its establishment was a national response to the increasing demand for petroleum engineers in a country that has a huge hydrocarbon reserve and one of the largest oil exporters in the world.
 A simple calculation shows that with the prevailing current oil production rate, this reserve will last more than 100 years.
 This indicates that the oil industry will continue to play a leading role and to have the largest contribution to the economy.
 Based on these facts, it seems that, among other engineering and scientific disciplines, the petroleum engineers will have the most secure and guaranteed jobs in the future.
 Whenever an exploration team becomes confident about the existence of certain geological formations, which may contain oil or gas, petroleum engineers start designing and setting up a general plan for the drilling programs.
 Then they study the amount of oil and gas reserves and the optimum methods for oil and gas production at the minimum cost, and the best methods for preserving the energy of the reservoir, keeping in mind the special conditions of each reservoir.
-This requires the teamwork of drilling, reservoir and production engineers.
-And because of the need to acquire all these skills, basic sciences are interconnected with the specialized engineering sciences in an integrated program leading to B.Sc. degree in petroleum and natural gas engineering.
+This requires the teamwork of drilling, reservoir, and production engineers.
+Because of the need to acquire all these skills, basic sciences are interconnected with the specialized engineering sciences in an integrated program leading to a B.Sc. degree in petroleum and natural gas engineering.

-Both fundamental and applied courses are included in the curriculum, relating to the areas of reservoir engineering, drilling engineering, production engineering, petroleum transportation and petroleum economics.
+Both fundamental and applied courses are included in the curriculum, relating to the areas of reservoir engineering, drilling engineering, production engineering, petroleum transportation, and petroleum economics.
 Computer work in petroleum engineering is stressed in order to better prepare the graduate engineer to work in the complex world of modern technology.
 In a developing country, much emphasis is needed on practical training, whether in the laboratory or in the field.
-The department has well-equipped laboratories in reservoir rock properties, phase behavior under reservoir temperature and pressure, drilling fluids, personal computers, natural gas and production engineering.
+The department has well-equipped laboratories in reservoir rock properties, phase behavior under reservoir temperature and pressure, drilling fluids, personal computers, natural gas, and production engineering.